Best Protein Powder

 My history with Protein Powder

-I thought I needed more protein I guess, or I saw other “fitter” people drinking it and immediately imagined I needed to be joining in to look like them.
+I thought I needed more protein I guess, or I saw other, “fitter” people using it and immediately imagined I needed to be joining in to look like them.

-To be honest though, most of the time I find it kind of chalky, and whey protein upsets my stomach.
+To be honest though, most of the time I found it kind of chalky, and I discovered the hard way, that whey protein upsets my stomach.

-What we do know is that protein intake is critical for your health.
-Try your best to eat protein rich foods, and supplement as you need.
-If you need to supplement your dietary protein with a protein shake, then look no further.
-I've listed below the protein powder good for women with PCOS.
+What we do know now is that protein intake is critical for your health.
+My genearl philosophy is to try your best to eat protein rich foods, and supplement as needed.

 What does protein powder do?